Multi-Objective Tweezers in Scattering Media

-As an example, we show in \cref{fig:subfigs}c the manipulation of object \circled{1} in the $y$-direction only, while object \circled{2} is kept still, i.e., $\braket* [1]{\bold{Q}_{\Delta y_1}}$ is maximized, while $\braket* [1]{\bold{Q}_{\Delta x_1}}$, $\braket* [1]{\bold{Q}_{\Delta x_2}}$ and $\braket* [1]{\bold{Q}_{\Delta y_2}}$ are forced to be close to zero (a 10$^8$ magnitude difference is observed in our simulation between $\braket* [1]{\bold{Q}_{\Delta y_1}}$ and other expectation values).
+\paragraph{Constrained optimization---} So far, our theory allows us to maximize multiple objectives simultaneously.
+For example, in \cref{fig:subfigs}b, the wavefront is the best one to move both objects along the blue arrows.
+However, the optimal forces are not exactly in the desired directions, because the orthogonal force components are left unconstrained.
+A natural question we ask now is: can we generalize the framework to handle additional constraints, such as no motion of certain objects in particular directions?
+Formally, consider the problem of maximizing the expectation value of a given $\bold{Q}_\alpha$ while enforcing $N_c$ constraints on the expectation value of other objectives $\bold{Q}_{\beta_i}$.
+This is known as a complex-valued homogeneous quadratically constrained quadratic program, and is generally an NP-hard problem for $N_c>2$ \cite{huangRankConstrainedSeparableSemidefinite2010,luoSemidefiniteRelaxationQuadratic2010}.
+However, established algorithms can easily find local optima, allowing us to include constraints within our theory.
+As an example, we show in \cref{fig:subfigs}c the manipulation of object \circled{1} in the $y$-direction only (constraining the $x$-motion to zero), while object \circled{2} is kept completely still, i.e., $\braket* [1]{\bold{Q}_{\delta y_1}}$ is maximized, while $\braket* [1]{\bold{Q}_{\delta x_1}}$, $\braket* [1]{\bold{Q}_{\delta x_2}}$ and $\braket* [1]{\bold{Q}_{\delta y_2}}$ are forced to be close to zero.
 The Gurobi Optimization solver is used for this task \cite{gurobi}.
-It can be readily seen that the resulting wave field indeed manages to compensate local forces (represented by the red arrows in the inset of \cref{fig:subfigs}c) on the objects and cancel the desired force projections.
+The resulting wave field indeed manages to compensate local forces acting on an object, as indicated by the red arrows in the inset of \cref{fig:subfigs}c, and cancels the prescribed force projections (more details in Supplemental Material \cite{supplemental}).
+This represents another multi-objective tweezing task of high practical relevance.